RobotLocomotion/drake/doc/_pages/getting_help.md

 When reporting an issue, please consider providing the following information (``helper command in monospace``):

-* Operating system (e.g., Ubuntu Noble 24.04 or macOS Sonoma)
+* Operating system (e.g., Ubuntu Noble 24.04 or macOS Sequoia)
 * Installation method (e.g., pip, apt, binary tar.gz, docker image, or rebuilding from source)
 * Language you are using (C++ or [Python](/python_bindings.html))